-The Applicant states that the proposed access road is "owned by a family also seeking a licence".
+The Applicant states that the proposed access road is "owned solely by the applicant".
 The road is in fact owned by all parties with land adjacent to and served by this road.
 This road has in the past been subject to legal proceedings to establish the exact rights of all users.
 It is not a county road and is gated to allow the containment of livestock who graze on the adjacent bog land.